 Since moving to its new location, an air of the unknown has always lurked around the illustrious Colón.
 Italian architect Francesco Tamburin laid the first stone of the new building in 1890 before dying unexpectedly a year later.
 His partner Victor Meano took over, though the project had to stop in 1894 due to financial problems – the mix of private and public funding only added up to 15% of the cost of the project.
 Meano had his own issues, after being caught in a love triangle with his valet, he was murdered by his servant in his own home in 1904.

 The project was already beginning to lose money and the proposed opening date in 1892 was by now a distant memory.
-The state injected more money into the project and put a third architect the Belgian Jules Dormal in charge.
+The state injected more money into the project and put a third architect, Belgian-born Jules Dormal, in charge.

 After nearly twenty years of construction, on May 25, 1908 the Colón finally opened its doors and wowed the crowds with Giuseppe Verdi’s opera, Aida.
 Some parts of the building were still under construction, but the theater still managed to put on 14 operas and 54 functions that same year.